+- Q: My sleep study test results indicate that I have Obstructive Sleep Apnea.
+My Pulmonologist is prescribing a CPAP machine.
+How do obtain a CPAP machine?

-A: Your Pulmonologist has two options:
+- A: Your Pulmonologist has two options:

-- He/She may submit an authorization request to CareCentrix, the vendor who coordinates DME (durable medical equipment).
-Once approved, CareCentrix will staff you with a supplier and you will be contacted regarding delivery and set up.
+- 1. Submit an authorization request to CareCentrix, the vendor who coordinates DME (durable medical equipment).
+Once approved, CareCentrix will provide you with a supplier and you will be contacted regarding delivery and set up.
 (Note: If your prescriber does not go through CareCentrix to request approval, the CPAP machine will not be covered.
 The exception is BayCare Home Care.
 CareCentrix can be reached at 1-877-561-9910.)

-- He/She may submit an authorization request directly to BayCare Home Care.
-BayCare Home Care requests authorization from Florida Blue directly.
+- 2. Contact BayCare Home Care at 1-800-940-5161.
+BayCare Home requests authorization from Florida Blue directly.
 Once approved, they will contact you for delivery and set up.

-- Q: What are the out of pocket expenses for the approved CPAP machine?
+- Q: What are the out-of-pocket expenses for the approved CPAP machine?

 - A: It varies by plan.
-For both HMO Basic and HMO Premium Plans, the copay is

-\$0.
-For the PPO Standard Plan, the CPAP machine and supplies are subject to the \$2,000 Deductible + 20% Coinsurance.
+For both HMO Basic and HMO Premium Plans, the copay is \$0.
+For the PPO Standard Plan, the CPAP machine and supplies are subject to the \$2,500 Deductible + 30% Coinsurance.

 - Q: What supplies/accessories are covered?

-- A: The following supplies are covered at certain quantities within 12 months at \$0 copay.
+- A: The following supplies are covered at certain quantities within a 12-month period at \$0 copay with an approved authorization.
 This is not an all-inclusive list.

 - Tubing

 - Nasal pillows

 - Disposable filters

 - Non-Disposable filters

-- Face masks (various types)
+- Face mask (various types)

 - Humidifier, heated or non-heated